cheapjack/DigitalMigrations/docs/Digital_Art_Toolkits.md

 ## Store your code in a QRCode

-This is an advanced addition to how to publish code, quite a bizarre approach that we've included to make the point that data and code can take many forms so here's a method of distributing small sketches using the [itty.bitty.site service](https://itty.bitty.site/#About) where your code is stored ***in the url address of the webpage***.
+This is an advanced curiosity to how to publish code, quite a bizarre approach that we've included to make the point that data and code can take many forms so here's a method of distributing small sketches using the [itty.bitty.site service](https://itty.bitty.site/#About) where your code is stored ***in the url address of the webpage***.
 We don't advise making this the way you distribute your code or your work, as who knows how long the **itty.bitty** toolkit will be maintained but again it's an interesting technical experience to try.

 Your html and javascript processing code is *stored in it's* ***own*** *web address*.
 So it's got a crazy long web address which encodes the `.html` webpage data.
 But here's the weird thing; It is not just showing you the address where your code lives, rather the ***address itself STORES the 1s & 0s of your code***.
-In [Marshall McLuhen's terms](https://en.wikipedia.org/wiki/Marshall_McLuhan) The medium is ***literally*** the message!
+In [Marshall McLuhen's terms](https://en.wikipedia.org/wiki/Marshall_McLuhan) the medium is ***literally*** the message here!
 Have a look at the size of the address; a huge string of characters you could never remember.
-The itty bitty service basically encodes your `html` file into that string of numbers so when you visit it some clever javascript decodes it and parse the `.html`
+The itty bitty service basically encodes your `html` file into that string of numbers so when you visit it some clever javascript decodes it and parses the `.html` and the javascript of the processing sketch

-Which sounds weird but it illustrates how in the ontology of computer science anything can be parseable data; code can encode and decode itself. makes it like a super secret location for your work, but accessible via social media or a <a href="https://zxing.org/w/chart?cht=qr&chs=548x548&chld=L|1&choe=UTF-8&chl=https%3A%2F%2Fitty.bitty.site%2F%23p5inaurl%2Fdata%3Atext%2Fhtml%3Bcharset%3Dutf-8%3Bbxze64%2CXQAAAAIFAgAAAAAAAAAeGgqG70rWheVKb4%2FZd2JBotXX2pGt61wvtVVRs3%2BwWfKtQtPC5BWBMWmTV96zOk3Tl2Z7Ri3hKCR2v6Ic5sAYDcNkhttwHABEtVYtx1pJ%2BylJOpKzrjNbpOLesvC8zvr5rnxWVAVRzH2ioAAf%2B7XhohXlSd7sYwKFLptanYVdS7P946FBpft8OLTJMxa1foY0l%2F%2FGKWxTpjp60mRl1dbIOsERP4iVe7ZrnULF86BaF8LEePOdGyUELpcMi6J028ZGAV0kN1q%2FyKyiUtEPTjbyWT2aCT%2F23Yh6BTRLtL%2F6aNxWytrTzLOAihbnFiGv9wJq6ipTsz6vWMapOgCKGBTQIVKrCzjoCPHnqBsZZvkQMsF8B0DYuxq7Og0x%2FsOSn%2FTYRyfyWClc9PftyP%2BufoYA">QR Code</a> which you can print out (or draw) and readable from any smartphone.
+Which sounds weird but it illustrates how in the ontology of computer science anything can be parse-able data; code can encode and decode itself.
+It's like a super secret location for your work, but accessible via social media or a <a href="https://zxing.org/w/chart?cht=qr&chs=548x548&chld=L|1&choe=UTF-8&chl=https%3A%2F%2Fitty.bitty.site%2F%23p5inaurl%2Fdata%3Atext%2Fhtml%3Bcharset%3Dutf-8%3Bbxze64%2CXQAAAAIFAgAAAAAAAAAeGgqG70rWheVKb4%2FZd2JBotXX2pGt61wvtVVRs3%2BwWfKtQtPC5BWBMWmTV96zOk3Tl2Z7Ri3hKCR2v6Ic5sAYDcNkhttwHABEtVYtx1pJ%2BylJOpKzrjNbpOLesvC8zvr5rnxWVAVRzH2ioAAf%2B7XhohXlSd7sYwKFLptanYVdS7P946FBpft8OLTJMxa1foY0l%2F%2FGKWxTpjp60mRl1dbIOsERP4iVe7ZrnULF86BaF8LEePOdGyUELpcMi6J028ZGAV0kN1q%2FyKyiUtEPTjbyWT2aCT%2F23Yh6BTRLtL%2F6aNxWytrTzLOAihbnFiGv9wJq6ipTsz6vWMapOgCKGBTQIVKrCzjoCPHnqBsZZvkQMsF8B0DYuxq7Og0x%2FsOSn%2FTYRyfyWClc9PftyP%2BufoYA">QR Code</a> which you can print out (or draw) and readable from any smartphone.

 <img src="images/QRcodeImage.png" width="600">